The Royal Botanic Gardens, Kew is run by an Executive Board.

 Director of Marketing and Commercial Enterprise

-Sandra joined the Royal Botanic Gardens, Kew in March 2016 as Director of Marketing & Commercial Enterprise.
-Sandra's role carries responsibility for: visitor programmes and exhibitions; brand, marketing, communications, digital experience, design; commercial activities including large scale events, brand licensing, retail, catering, venue hire and publishing; and visitor operations.
-Sandra works with colleagues across the organisation to strengthen the overall visitor offer at Kew Gardens and to build the reputation of RBG Kew in the wider world.
-After a successful career as Client Services Director in marketing agencies, Sandra moved client side where she held senior positions at Gossard, Microsoft and Premier Inn.
+Sandra joined the Royal Botanic Gardens, Kew in March 2016 with responsibility for Kew’s brand, visitor experience and commercial activities.
+Her directorate encompasses marketing, communications, digital experience, creative services, visitor operations, visitor programming and commercial events, brand licensing, retail, venue hire and publishing.
+In total, her directorate brings in over one third of Kew’s net income.
+Sandra works with colleagues across the organisation to strengthen the overall visitor offer at Kew Gardens and to build the understanding and reputation of RBG Kew in the wider world.
+After a successful career as Client Services Director in advertising and marketing agencies, handling brands such as Orange, Motorola, P&O and First Choice, Sandra moved client-side where she held senior positions at Microsoft and Premier Inn, which she launched.
 This was followed by seven years as Head of Marketing, Brand & Digital at Historic Royal Palaces, then two years as Commercial Director for Royal Museums Greenwich.
 Sandra holds a BA in French and German.
-She also serves as a Trustee of the River & Rowing Museum in Henley and as a Governor of the University of West London.
+She is also a Trustee of the River and Rowing Museum in Henley, and a Governor of the University of West London.

 Director of Resources

 Fern Stoner qualified as a chartered accountant with KPMG.
 Subsequently she has held finance roles in both the commercial and not for profit sectors, most recently at the National Theatre.
 She joined Kew as Finance Director in September 2013 and joined the Executive Board in June 2016.
-In June 2017 she was appointed Director of Resources, responsible for Finance, Procurement, HR, Legal, Risk and Health and Safety, Governance and the Director’s Office and External Affairs.
-Responsibility for Estates and Facilities Management was added to Fern’s portfolio in 2020.
+In June 2017 she was appointed Director of Resources, responsible for Finance, Procurement, HR, Legal, Risk and Health and Safety, Governance and the Director’s Office, Government Affairs, Estates and Facilities Management.
 Fern is also a trustee for Shoreditch Town Hall, a vibrant independent cultural, live events and community venue in London.

 Chief Information Officer